-Each sample was analyzed for texture, pH, CaCO3, cation exchange capacity, Na2S2O4-extractable Fe and Al, and total and dissolved organic carbon (DOC).
+Each sample was analyzed for texture, pH, Calcium carbonat (CaCO3), cation exchange capacity (CEC), Na2S2O4-extractable Fe and Al, and dissolved organic carbon (DOC).
 The soil particle size distribution was determined by dispersion in (NaPO3)6 solution and soil pH of saturated soil paste was measured.
 Soil CaCO3 was determined by acetic acid consumption.19 The DOC was extracted with K2SO4 and determined by consumption of K2Cr2O7.20 Soil iron (Fed) and aluminum (Ald) oxides were dissolved in Na2S2O4 and C6H5Na3O7 and NaHCO3 buffer solution.
-The concentrations of Fe and Al in the extracts were measured by ICP-MS.21 Cation exchange capacity (CEC) was determined by saturating soil with an index cation.22 Amorphous iron (Feo) and aluminum (Alo) were determined by extracting soil in acidified ammonium oxalate solution in dark.23
+The concentrations of Fe and Al in the extracts were measured by ICP-MS.21 Cation exchange capacity was determined by saturating soil with an index cation.22 Amorphous iron (Feo) and aluminum (Alo) were determined by extracting soil in acidified ammonium oxalate solution in dark.23

 BATCH EXPERIMENT FOR ARSENATE AND ARSENITE SORPTION

-Sorption isotherms for arsenate and arsenite were constructed to estimate Langmuir-model and Fruendlich model parameters employing the batch sorption experiments.24, 25 Triplicate, three g soil was equilibrated with 30 mL 0.01 M KNO3 solutions containing graded concentration of arsenate 0, 0.1, 2.5, 5, 8, 10, 15, 20, 25, 40 and 100 mg L-1 (Na2HAsO4).
+Sorption isotherms for As(V) and As(III) were constructed to estimate Langmuir-model and Fruendlich model parameters employing the batch sorption experiments.24, 25 Triplicate, three g soil was equilibrated with 30 mL 0.01 M KNO3 solutions containing graded concentration of As(V) 0, 0.1, 2.5, 5, 8, 10, 15, 20, 25, 40 and 100 mg L-1 (Na2HAsO4).
 The suspension was shaken for 48 h at room temperature and centrifuged for 20 min at 3000 rpm.
 The supernatant was filtered through 0.45 µm cellulose membrane and analyzed for total arsenic.
-Separately, three g soil was equilibrated with 30 ml of 0.01 M KNO3 solution containing graded concentration of arsenite 0, 0.1, 0.5, 1, 3, 5, 7 and 8 mg L-1 from NaAsO2.
+Separately, three g soil was equilibrated with 30 ml of 0.01 M KNO3 solution containing graded concentration of As(III) 0, 0.1, 0.5, 1, 3, 5, 7 and 8 mg L-1 from NaAsO2.
 The suspension was shaken for 48 h at room temperature and centrifuged for 20 min at 3000 rpm.
 Cellulose membrane of 0.45 µm was used to filter the supernatant and total arsenic was analyzed in the extract.
-Sorbed amount of arsenate and arsenite was calculated from the change in the solution phase concentration.
+Sorbed amount of As(V) and As(III) was calculated from the change in the solution phase concentration.

 The adsorption isotherm was fitted to the Freundlich equation.26